 In some respects, America’s market for beer has never looked healthier.
 Where fewer than a hundred brewers operated a generation ago, we now can count nearly 3,500, producing a mind-boggling variety of beers.
 Yet the market below this drinker’s paradise has, in certain respects, never been more closed.

 Two giant firms—Anheuser-Busch InBev (ABI) and SABMiller—now control some 80 percent of the US beer market.
 ABI alone sells about 50% of the beers in the U.S., and 1 in every 5 beers on the planet.
 And ABI is working hard to further solidify that control.
 Over the last several years, the behemoth has purchased several craft breweries, including Chicago’s Goose Island and Seattle’s Elysium, seeking a greater stake in that expanding sector.
 And in November 2015, ABI reached an agreement to acquire SABMiller for $106 billion.
-That deal would create a company that would sell 30% of all the beers on the planet.
+That deal created a company that sells 30% of all the beers on the planet.

 This chart from Michigan State University’s Phil Howard shows how concentration has taken hold of the beer industry in the past 15 years:

 Just a few power players didn’t always dominate the beer industry.
 Almost 80 years ago, after the grand failure of Prohibition, Americans designed the “three-tier” system, a practical way to regulate the sale and consumption of alcohol.
 This system separated the activities of the brewer and distiller, retailer, and distributor so as to prevent any one company from entirely controlling the industry.
 It also put control in the hands of the states, with the belief that states were most knowledgeable about how to regulate the alcohol industry to best meet their citizens needs.